Seven Eight Capital LP Has $529,000 Position in Eastman Chemical (NYSE:EMN)

-Seven Eight Capital LP reduced its stake in Eastman Chemical (NYSE:EMN – Get Rating) by 38.1% in the 4th quarter, according to the company in its most recent filing with the SEC.
-The fund owned 4,374 shares of the basic materials company’s stock after selling 2,697 shares during the quarter.
-Seven Eight Capital LP’s holdings in Eastman Chemical were worth $529,000 at the end of the most recent reporting period.
+Seven Eight Capital LP reduced its position in shares of Eastman Chemical (NYSE:EMN – Get Rating) by 38.1% in the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The fund owned 4,374 shares of the basic materials company’s stock after selling 2,697 shares during the period.
+Seven Eight Capital LP’s holdings in Eastman Chemical were worth $529,000 as of its most recent filing with the Securities and Exchange Commission.

-Several other hedge funds have also modified their holdings of the company.
-Penserra Capital Management LLC lifted its holdings in shares of Eastman Chemical by 60.0% during the third quarter.
-Penserra Capital Management LLC now owns 264 shares of the basic materials company’s stock worth $26,000 after buying an additional 99 shares during the last quarter.
-Dorsey & Whitney Trust CO LLC lifted its holdings in shares of Eastman Chemical by 4.6% during the fourth quarter.
-Dorsey & Whitney Trust CO LLC now owns 2,261 shares of the basic materials company’s stock worth $273,000 after buying an additional 100 shares during the last quarter.
-Clarius Group LLC lifted its holdings in shares of Eastman Chemical by 2.6% during the fourth quarter.
-Clarius Group LLC now owns 4,382 shares of the basic materials company’s stock worth $530,000 after buying an additional 109 shares during the last quarter.
-Gilbert & Cook Inc. lifted its holdings in shares of Eastman Chemical by 3.8% during the fourth quarter.
-Gilbert & Cook Inc. now owns 3,121 shares of the basic materials company’s stock worth $377,000 after buying an additional 113 shares during the last quarter.
-Finally, Bessemer Group Inc. lifted its holdings in shares of Eastman Chemical by 5.2% during the fourth quarter.
-Bessemer Group Inc. now owns 2,894 shares of the basic materials company’s stock worth $350,000 after buying an additional 144 shares during the last quarter.
-Institutional investors own 87.40% of the company’s stock.
+Other large investors have also recently added to or reduced their stakes in the company.
+Confluence Wealth Services Inc. acquired a new stake in Eastman Chemical during the 4th quarter worth approximately $25,000.
+Penserra Capital Management LLC increased its stake in Eastman Chemical by 60.0% during the 3rd quarter.
+Penserra Capital Management LLC now owns 264 shares of the basic materials company’s stock worth $26,000 after acquiring an additional 99 shares during the period.
+David J Yvars Group bought a new position in Eastman Chemical during the 4th quarter worth $30,000.
+Farmers & Merchants Investments Inc. increased its stake in Eastman Chemical by 292.5% during the 4th quarter.
+Farmers & Merchants Investments Inc. now owns 263 shares of the basic materials company’s stock worth $32,000 after acquiring an additional 196 shares during the period.
+Finally, Northwest Investment Counselors LLC bought a new position in Eastman Chemical during the 4th quarter worth $40,000.
+87.40% of the stock is owned by institutional investors and hedge funds.

-The firm also recently disclosed a quarterly dividend, which will be paid on Friday, July 8th.
-Shareholders of record on Wednesday, June 15th will be paid a $0.76 dividend.
-This represents a $3.04 dividend on an annualized basis and a yield of 2.97%.
-The ex-dividend date is Tuesday, June 14th.
+The business also recently announced a quarterly dividend, which will be paid on Friday, July 8th.
+Shareholders of record on Wednesday, June 15th will be given a dividend of $0.76 per share.
+The ex-dividend date of this dividend is Tuesday, June 14th.
+This represents a $3.04 annualized dividend and a dividend yield of 2.97%.
 Eastman Chemical’s dividend payout ratio is currently 49.75%.

-A number of brokerages have recently commented on EMN.
-Deutsche Bank Aktiengesellschaft cut their price target on Eastman Chemical from $135.00 to $125.00 in a report on Wednesday, May 4th.
-Credit Suisse Group began coverage on Eastman Chemical in a research report on Tuesday, May 31st.
-They set an “outperform” rating and a $130.00 price objective on the stock.
-Stifel Nicolaus lowered their price objective on Eastman Chemical to $155.00 in a research report on Monday, May 2nd.
-Bank of America cut Eastman Chemical from a “buy” rating to a “neutral” rating and lowered their price objective for the company from $150.00 to $124.00 in a research report on Tuesday, April 19th.
-Finally, Piper Sandler lowered their price objective on Eastman Chemical from $126.00 to $118.00 and set a “neutral” rating on the stock in a research report on Wednesday, March 9th.
-Six analysts have rated the stock with a hold rating and seven have issued a buy rating to the company.
-According to data from MarketBeat.com, Eastman Chemical has an average rating of “Buy” and an average target price of $129.71.
+A number of research firms have commented on EMN.
+Piper Sandler lowered their price objective on Eastman Chemical from $126.00 to $118.00 and set a “neutral” rating on the stock in a research note on Wednesday, March 9th.
+Credit Suisse Group initiated coverage on Eastman Chemical in a research note on Tuesday, May 31st.
+They issued an “outperform” rating and a $130.00 price target on the stock.
+Deutsche Bank Aktiengesellschaft decreased their price target on Eastman Chemical from $135.00 to $125.00 in a research note on Wednesday, May 4th.
+Citigroup reduced their price objective on Eastman Chemical from $139.00 to $127.00 in a research report on Monday, May 2nd.
+Finally, Stifel Nicolaus reduced their price objective on Eastman Chemical to $155.00 in a research report on Monday, May 2nd.
+Six investment analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
+According to MarketBeat, the stock has an average rating of “Buy” and a consensus price target of $129.71.

 Eastman Chemical Company operates as a specialty materials company in the United States and internationally.
 The company's Additives & Functional Products segment offers hydrocarbon and rosin resins; organic acid-based solutions; amine derivative-based building blocks; metam-based soil fumigants, thiram and ziram based fungicides, and plant growth regulators; specialty coalescent, specialty and commodity solvents, paint additives, and specialty polymers; heat transfer and aviation fluids; insoluble sulfur and anti-degradant rubber additives; and performance resins.